-You can use the pg_upgrade utility to perform an in-place transfer of existing data between the old backing database and the new backing database.
-If your server is configured to enforce md5 authentication, you may need to add an entry to the .pgpass file that specifies the connection properties (and password) for the database superuser, or modify the pg_hba.conf file to allow trust connections before invoking pg_upgrade.
+4. Use the pg_upgrade utility to perform an in-place transfer of existing data between the old backend database and the new backend database.
+If your server is configured to enforce md5 authentication, you may need to add an entry to the .pgpass file that specifies the connection properties (and password) for the database superuser, or modify the pg_hba. conf file to allow trust connections before invoking pg_upgrade.
 For more information about creating an entry in the .pgpass file, please see the PostgreSQL core documentation, available at: